 Notification of the status of certificate issuance is available to the Subscriber on the Subscriber Management Portal.
-TrustFactory Client Issuing CA will notify the Subscriber of the issuance of a Certificate at an email address which was supplied by the Subscriber during the enrollment process or by any other equivalent method.
+TrustFactory Client Issuing CA will also send an email to the Subscriber directing him/her to access their account to retrieve the Certificate, using the email information submitted during the enrollment process.